“1’s and O’s”, (and lions, and tigers and bears) …oh my!

 So, exactly WHAT is a flight simulation?
 It’s obviously a software program you run on your computer that allows you to fly around in a world created by that program.
 Cool.
 Can any computer run them?
 For the most part, your average run of the mill, home computer would not run them very well.
 Those of us in the hobby tend to build our own rigs, tailor them to our software needs and regularly upgrade them as the simulations themselves get more and more complex.
 The basic needs for a machine to run one of the current programs consists of a pretty robust computer chip, but it must (and I mean MUST) have a powerful video card, lots of memory (not only in the form of “storage” type, but also in the family of RAM…or random access memory), add in a good 4K monitor, and you get a gorgeous, very real looking environment.
 It is, after all, a visual medium, so the stuff that makes the program run and LOOK good is vitally important (I’ll address the advent of VR…virtual reality… in a bit).

-(Above, in an online mission [with a dude from Australia no less] flying the iconic UH-1 Huey escorting some CH-47s Chinooks, and below, in a single-player [meaning flying against the A/I] mission in the P-51D Mustang escorting a formation of B-17 Flying Fortresses.
+(In the above picture [or as we in the computer world call them…”screenshot”], I’m flying the iconic UH-1 Huey in a “multi-player” [or online] flight with a bloke from Australia.
+In the shot below, I’m in a “single-player” [meaning flying against the A/I…or artificial intelligence] flight in the P-51D Mustang escorting a formation of B-17 Flying Fortresses.
 Again, it’s a VISUAL medium…that chip and video card have to make literally millions of calculations very, very quickly.)

 Back to the programs themselves.
 BTW, I will be addressing military flight simulations only, there are civilian versions of these thing (Microsoft X being the most famous), but they aren’t really my thing.
 First of all, when speaking of military flight simulations, there are two basic types… they are either a “Survey” sim, or a “Study” Sim.
 A Survey sim means just that.
 A veritable smorgasbord of stuff to choose from (some Study sims offer a bit of that too), but THE major difference is the complexity of the program, and this is most evident when you’re sitting in the cockpit.
 They are both visually stunning (and I mean jaw-dropping gorgeous), but the big difference is what is called a “mouse clickable cockpit”.
 In the Study simulations, the folks that code them work extremely hard to make it as close to being EXACTLY like the real deal as they can.
 Every switch, every knob, every dial, every lever is movable, and MUST be moved with a mouse click (or mouse wheel rotation) to operate the machine correctly.
 In a Survey simulation, all of the stuff is there, but the cockpit is not “mouse clickable”.
 You simply “map” all of the things you might need to move (flap lever, gear handle, gun/rocket/bomb arming switches, etc.) to either a keyboard press, or a button push on your joystick/throttle setup.
 You can do that too in the study sims, but sometimes it’s just way too much fun to flip the switches, move the levers, and push the buttons…lol.